mk-it-admin/Minkasu2FA_SampleApp/iOS/Swift/SampleAppUIWebView-Swift/README.md

 mkColorTheme.buttonBackgroundColor = UIColor.blue
 mkColorTheme.buttonTextColor = UIColor.white
 ```
 - Add following code to your ViewController to initialize Minkasu2FA SDK.
-You can initialize Minkasu2FA SDK with the UIWebView object and merchant's ViewController or just the UIWebView object.
+You can initialize Minkasu2FA SDK with the UIWebView object and merchant's ViewController.
 The following code must be executed before making a payment to enable Minkasu 2FA.

 ```Swift
 func initMinkasu2FA(){